What is a hybrid event and when is it appropriate?

 The definition of a hybrid event

 A hybrid event combines physical presence with digital participation, simultaneously and in real time.
-This means that some participants are physically present, while others participate via a digital platform.
-Both groups take part in the same program, can ask questions, and interact with each other.
+This means that some of the participants are on site, while others participate via a digital platform.
+Both groups take part in the same program, can ask questions, and interact—with the speakers and with each other.

 It is important to distinguish hybrid events from regular livestreamed events.
-In a pure livestream, the digital audience are passive spectators.
-In a hybrid event, they are active participants with the same opportunities to influence, engage, and network as the physical participants.
+In a pure livestream, the digital audience is passive spectators.
+In a hybrid event, they are active participants with the same opportunities to influence, engage, and network.

 What does it take to put on a hybrid event?

-To make a hybrid event a success, you need three things in place:
+To succeed with a hybrid event, you need three things in place:

 • A room with technical equipment for sound, images, and broadcasting.